yadav-saurabh/qrGrid/README.md

 ## License

-qrgrid is totally free for commercial use and personally use, this software is licensed under the [MIT](https://github.com/yadav-saurabh/qrgrid/blob/main/LICENSE)
+Qr Grid is totally free for commercial use and personally use, this software is licensed under the [MIT](https://github.com/yadav-saurabh/qrgrid/blob/main/LICENSE)

 The word "QR Code" is registered trademark of: DENSO WAVE INCORPORATED